-Should be in a tidy, plain style.
+should be in a tidy, plain style.
 Long hair should be tied back in laboratory or workshop situations, PHE and swimming.
-A simple, plain, dark coloured hair band is acceptable.
 Facial hair must be kept smart and groomed.
 Hair dyed or styled in an extreme way is not allowed.